Lawsuits over coronavirus quarantines are unlikely to succeed, experts say

 The law allows the federal government to quarantine individuals suspected of certain communicable diseases if they arrive in the United States by air, land or sea.

-The authority for carrying out those functions has been delegated to the CCD, according to the its website.
+The authority for carrying out those functions has been delegated to the CDC, according to the its website.

 Federal regulations state that the CDC may detain and examine people arriving in the country and even traveling between states if they are suspected of having enumerated communicable diseases.